Rust-Wellcome/labwhere/presentation/slides.md

 <!--

 Hello, good afternoon everyone!
 I am Dasun, and I've got Abdullah presenting alongside with me.
 We are from PSD - which stands for Production Software Development ➡️ ➡️ ➡️.
-At PSD, we primarily work on our custom short- and long-read LIMS systems, and our tech stack is quite polyglot by nature so it's quite natural for us to gravitate towards checking out what other programming languages are all about.
+Tom spoke about what we do it PSD, and at PSD our tech stack is quite polyglot by nature so it's quite natural for us to gravitate towards checking out what other programming languages are all about.

 This presentation is about our journey in learning a programming language which was new for us.
 We want to share our triumphs, the challenges we faced, and leave you with some key takeaways.

 And we will kindly have to ask to hold off to your questions until the end.
 If the time does not permit it, please feel free to contact us via Slack or Email (our user IDs are there ➡️ ➡️ ➡️ in the slide along with our names).
-We are not experts but we have _some_ working knowledge on how Rust works.
  -->